 Implementation of PWS and ASR will help the Basin limit net extractions to the sustainable yield thus meeting MOs.
 The planned ASR project will benefit the Tu aquifer group by prioritizing recharge in Tu unit screened ASR wells.
 Extraction in the Aromas Red Sands and Purisima F aquifer group was 1,747 acre-feet (AF) in WY 2023, which was only 7 AF greater than the MT.
 The SqCWD PWS project will recharge the Purisima DEF, BC, A, and AA aquifer group with 1,500 AFY of advanced purified treated wastewater.
-WY 2023 net extraction in this aquifer group was 2,326 AF, MT is 2,280 AF, and the MO is 960 AF.
+WY 2023 net extraction in this aquifer group was 2,326 AF, the MT is 2,280 AF, and the MO is 960 AF.
 The MO is achievable with full-scale implementation of PWS starting in 2025.
-The SqCWD PWS project will also reduce pumping in the Aromas Red Sands and Purisima F aquifer group in order to meet the MT and stop undesirable results like seawater intrusion in the Seascape area.
+The SqCWD PWS project will also reduce pumping in the Aromas Red Sands and Purisima F aquifer group in order to meet the MT.